Package Leaflet: Information for the User

 In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicology Information Service, phone: 91 562 04 20, indicating the medication and the amount ingested.

-No serious effects have been cited for taking an excess of Suavuret tablets at one time.
+No serious effects have been reported due to taking an excess of Suavuret tablets at one time.
 If you have taken several tablets at once, you may experience nausea, vomiting, or vaginal bleeding.

 If you forget to take Suavuret

-If more than 12 hours have passed since the usual hour, the reliability of the pill may be reduced.
-The more consecutive tablets you have forgotten, the higher the risk of reduced contraceptive efficacy.
-The risk of becoming pregnant is particularly higher if you forget the tablets at the beginning or end of the blister.
-Therefore, you should follow the recommendations that are outlined below (see also the diagram).
+If more than 12 hourshave passed since the usual time, the reliability of the pill may be reduced.
+The more consecutive tablets you have forgotten, the higher the risk that the contraceptive efficacy will decrease.
+The risk of becoming pregnant is particularly higher if you forget tablets at the beginning or end of the blister pack.
+Therefore, you should follow the recommendations outlined below (see also the diagram).

-If you forget more than one tablet in a blister
+If you forget more than one tablet in a pack

 Consult your doctor.